sarachafikidrissi/Locallinker/README.md

     ```bash
     pip install -r requirements.txt

+### Getting Started
-4. Run the application:
+1. Run the application:
     ```bash
     python run.py
-## Usage

-[Provide instructions on how to use your project.
-Include examples and screenshots if possible.]
+2. Open your web browser and go to http://localhost:5000 to access the application.

 ## Contributing